"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 6. Extended academic and support services, including testing, evaluations, tutoring, and therapeutic services for students based on their family’s percentage of aid.
 Division Heads must recommend and approve these services.
 Please speak with your student’s Division Head if you have any questions.

 8. Athletic Equipment for team sports, including uniforms and required equipment, at no charge.
 Aid is available to students who demonstrate financial need for required equipment beyond uniforms on Varsity and Junior Varsity teams.
-Refer questions to the Assistant Director of Admissions and Director of Financial Aid & Affordability.
+Refer questions to the Associate Director of Admissions and Director of Financial Aid & Affordability.

 9. Musical instruments that can be loaned or rented for the school year on a case-by-case need basis to students who receive financial aid packages and are enrolled in Friends music classes.
-Refer questions to the Assistant Director of Admissions and Director of Financial Aid & Affordability.
+Refer questions to the Associate Director of Admissions and Director of Financial Aid & Affordability.

 10. Full or half-fare Metrocards for all students residing in NYC depending on age and distance.
 Refer questions to the Upper School Office.

 11. School trips discounts at a percentage of aid discount (up to 75%) on the total cost of the trip (transportation, food, fees, and lodging, if applicable) for students who receive financial aid packages.
 This aid can be applied to all music trips, sports trips and/or camps, and Global Education trips (one international and one domestic trip in a student’s career).
-Refer questions to the Assistant Director of Admissions and Director of Financial Aid & Affordability.
+Refer questions to the Associate Director of Admissions and Director of Financial Aid & Affordability.

 12. College Board/ACT exam fee assistance and waivers for students who meet the federal guidelines.
 Refer questions to the College Counseling Office.